pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

     kubectl logs ${pod_name} -n ${namespace} | grep "Finished syncing TidbCluster"
     ```

     The expected output is as follows.
-The `finished syncing` timestamp is later than the `pausing` timestamp, which indicates that sync of the TiDB cluster has been resumed.
+The `finished syncing` timestamp is later than the `paused` timestamp, which indicates that sync of the TiDB cluster has been resumed.

     ```
     I1207 11:14:59.361353       1 tidb_cluster_controller.go:136] Finished syncing TidbCluster "default/basic" (368.816685ms)